Skip to content

 I. Unfalsifiability

 Objection: The Tao of Lucidity’s postulates (Tao is the ground of all that exists (Postulate 1), Tao necessarily unfolds (Postulate 2), Pattern and Mystery are interwoven (Postulate 3)) cannot be refuted by any experience.
 By Popper’s criterion, an unfalsifiable system is not science, nor serious philosophy; it is disguised faith.
+The strongest version of this objection goes further: an unfalsifiable system is not merely unscientific; it is cognitively inert.
+If no possible observation could count against the framework, then no possible observation counts for it either.
+The framework floats free of the world it claims to illuminate.
+Every experience is “compatible” with it, which means it constrains nothing and explains nothing.

 II.
 The Ethical Leap of Faith